Our team

 Having spent 18 years as an accountant in practice she has experience of both commercial and grant funded environments, but over the last 5 years has become increasing inspired by the third sector and the impact it makes to the world we live in.

-Morgan Jones is World Book Day’s Trainee Administrator.
+Morgan Jones is World Book Day’s Projects and Operations Officer.

 Before World Book Day, Morgan worked in a primary school supporting children with their learning.
 She is excited to be part of the World Book Day team.